Physiology Phlex! Metabolism and Renal Handling of Acid

 Rat models have shown that dietary acid load, gave sodium bicarbonate and less tubule interstitial disease and less complement activation.

-In epidemiology studies low sodium bicarbonate levels have been found to be associated with increased CKD disease progression.
+Epidemiology studies have shown that low sodium bicarbonate levels are associated with increased CKD disease progression.
 But these are just associations.

 In 2009, a study looked at sodium bicarb in people with CKD 4 and 5 vs usual care.
 At 24 months there was reduced risk of starting dialysis.
 But this study had some methodological concerns.